A dashboard in the FullStory app showing session replay metrics and rage clicks

 Session replay is the reproduction of a user’s interactions on a website or web application exactly how the user actually experienced it.
 Session replay transforms logged user events, such as mouse movements, clicks, page visits, scrolling, tapping, etc., into a reproduction of what the user actually did on the site or app.

-For a better idea, watch the reproduced session of a fictional user interacting with the FullStory.com:
+For a better idea, watch the reproduced session of a fictional user interacting with the Fullstory.com:

 Session replay is a powerful form of qualitative research, enabling researchers to see and learn from the behaviors of individual users, and combine qualitative and quantitative data.